uc-cdis/gen3datamodel/README.md

 # Installation

-To install the gen3datamodel library run the setup script:
+Use `poetry` to install dependencies:

 ```
-❯ python setup.py install
+poetry install
 ```

 # Jupyter + Graphviz